Annular cutter: Tungsten carbide tipped (TCT)

 Tungsten carbide tipped (TCT) core drills have tungsten carbide on their tips, a very hard material suitable for cutting through tougher materials.
-TCT core drills are more expensive than HSS core drills but are faster and more efficient making larger holes.
-TCT core drills are cheaper for bigger diameter i.e. above 41 mm.
-Tip breakage is more likely than with HSS core bits, and TCT bits may not be resharpened.
+TCT core drills are more expensive than HSS core drills but are faster and more efficient in making larger holes.
+TCT core drills are cheaper for bigger diameters i.e. above 41 mm.
+Tip breakage is more likely than with HSS core bits, and TCT bits may not be re-sharpened.